In the long lost ancient past, two men fought over the girl with eyes like the Bosporus under a summer sky. It ended badly. She died. They died.

 Edward III

 Of course there are other aspects to the book; courtly intrigue, late night kidnapping, wonderful character interaction and dialogue.
 One of my favourite secondary characters is Thomas of Brotherton who had an interesting entry into the world after his mother went into labour after a hunt.
 Seeing as he was King Edward's second son, he was, for a while, heir presumptive until Edward the III came along.
 He was made Earl of Norfolk and Earl Marshall in 1316, and when his brother was away fighting in Scotland, he was named Keeper of England.
 He was a victim of his brother's favourite, Hugh Despenser's who'd stolen some of his lands.
 In this tale, we see him as an affable man and a bit of a rogue, but with goodness within him.
 I enjoyed Ms Belfrage's portrayal.
 Little was known of his personal life, and there doesn't seem to have been a lot written about him in contemporary terms which meant that the author was given pretty much a blank canvas on which to draw him.
 His interactions with the de Guirandes is believable and well written, and his desperate attempts to flirt with Kit had me smiling, reminding me of someone I know.
 When he is filled with remorse at his treatment of his wife, through the eyes of Kit, we feel sorry for him and we nod, knowing how it feels when we lose a loved one.
 When he begs for his brother's life, like Adam, we want to embrace him and let him know he is not alone in his grief.
 Such are these powerful scenes that our story-teller is able to create.
 It is clear, that the author gets right into the minds of her characters.
+Ms Belfrage is an experienced author having published thirteen books of her own and has contributed to others.
+She knows her craft and knows how to use her skills as a writer and a researcher of history, to create believable situations for her fictional and non-fictional characters.
+She is also very adept at using as little as possible to say so much.
+She creates an environment that immediately takes us into the past without making us read reams of information and description. such as her portrayal of Woodstock.

 A heavy gate set in an old wall allowed access to the palace itself, the original stone buildings expanded with upper storeys in wood.
 A hall, a chapel, the king's apartments on one side, tables and mews - the buildings followed the circumference of the walls, creating a large open courtyard bustling with people.
 Nowhere did Kit see the distinctive shape of her husband - or the King - and one of the old grooms who came to take their horses told her the men were out hunting and not back for hours yet.